Sharing of personal information with the Cabinet Office for the purpose of the Data Matching Exercises and National Fraud Initiative.

-The Cabinet Office is responsible for carrying out data matching exercises including the National Fraud.
+The Cabinet Office is responsible for carrying out data matching exercises and initiatives nationally.
 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the General Data Protection Regulation and the Data Protection Act 2018.